511 SW 10th Ave

 4. I paid a deposit and my insurance paid the full allowed amount?
 Do I get a refund?

 Sometimes.
 If there is a credit on your account after all insurance patient responsibility is paid (including unpaid billed charges), you are legally due a refund.
 We are not able to refund deposits when insurance allowed co-pays/deductibles/coinsurance is in excess of this deposit, even if insurance paid amounts are in excess of our minimum accepted fees for surgery.
 Refunds most commonly occur when another provider has absorbed some or all of your deductible / coinsurance, and the allowed amount for surgery exceeds our minimum accepted fees for surgery.

 5. This is all super confusing and I don't get it.

 It is super confusing and most people don't get it, because out of network billing is fundamentally complex.
 Each case is different depending on what is required and what coverage you have, and we will work with you to develop a mutually acceptable payment arrangement.

 6. There is no one in my network that can provide expert level endometriosis care but I don't have good out of network benefits, or can't afford out of network cost share.
 Can I still see you?

 Oftentimes the answer is yes.
 If we can document that there is no similarly trained expert endometriosis surgeon in your network (and geographical location), we may be able to get a GAP exception.
-If a GAP is approved, your carrier will pay our fees in full while using your in-network benefits.
+If a GAP is approved, your carrier will process your claim using your in-network benefits.
+In some cases there are still additional fees that are not covered, depending on the carrier.
 If you would like to apply for a GAP, please contact us.